cuxtud/vCD-tf/README.md

   - 192.168.0.0/24 - 50 prefixes
   - 172.16.0.0/24 - 250 prefixes
   - 10.0.0.0/24 - 250 prefixes
+- Allocates all the above prefixes to the new org

 ### T1 Edge Gateway (vcd_nsxt_edgegateway)
 - Name: orgname edge gateway
 - SNAT rule with public ip allocated from public IP space.

+## Morpheus
+### Subtenant
+  - Name: Same name as vCD Org
+  - Account: Same admin user and password as the vCD Admin user
+  - Cleans up any inherited default clouds and groups
+  - Add a group
+  - Add a cloud of type vcd
+- The above is done via the python script in python directory.

 ## Usage